Social Economy Scotland

 Origins

-The lead partner, SCVO (Scottish Council for Voluntary Organisations), has existed in various guises since 1939.
-It seeks to advance the values and shared interests of the voluntary sector by building the voluntary sector's capacity, strengthening governance and increase the effectiveness of the voluntary sector’s infrastructure.
+The lead partner SCVO (Scottish Council for Voluntary Organisations) has existed in various guises since 1939.
+Its seeks to advance the values and shared interests of the voluntary sector by building the voluntary sector capacity, strengthening governance and increase the effectiveness of the voluntary sector’s infrastructure.
 The partnership established for the Equal Round One project has been extended to deliver the Round Two activity.

 Intended impact/ sustainability

-The DP is intending to raise the profile of the social economy from a low baseline: 96% of respondents felt the activities of social economy organisations were not sufficiently well known.
-Any measurable increase will have an impact on the readiness and sustainability of organisations, on the personal capability of their people, and on sustainabile partnership working.
+The DP is intending to raise the profile of the social economy from a low baseline whereby 96% of respondents felt the activities of social economy organisations were not sufficiently well known.
+Any measurable increase will have impact on the readiness and sustainability of organisations, on the personal capability of their people an on sustainabile partnership working.

 Scatter plot